salesforce/hyperion/README.md

 ## License

-Hyperion is licensed under [APL 2.0](LICENSE).
+Krux Hyperion is licensed under [APL 2.0](LICENSE).

 ## Note

-Due to AWS data pipeline bug, all schemas involve data pipleine needs be available in the default search_path.
+Due to AWS DataPipeline bug, all schemas involve data pipleine needs be available in the default search_path.

 For more details: https://forums.aws.amazon.com/thread.jspa?threadID=166340